smolijar/gitwiki-thesis/src/implementation/emily.md

 Assume a Markdown source code in the listing \ref{lst:impl:emily:ninja1}.
 This is the plain source.
-As mentioned, before converting the document, we insert the ninjas using the `safelyInsert` function.
+As mentioned, before converting the document, the ninjas are inserted using the `safelyInsert` function.
 Its result is in the listing \ref{lst:impl:emily:ninja2}.
 Not all ninjas are perfectly smuggled into the code, as apparent.
 This depends on the implementation of the LML module.